 We observed that abandoned channels can be both topographic highs (associated with levees or alluvial ridges) and topographic lows (associated with abandoned channels that have not been fully in-filled with sediment) relative to surrounding floodplains (Fig. 2).
 In some portions of the fan there were 'internally drained' areas surrounded by topographic abandoned channel highs (Fig. 2A).
 These abandoned alluvial ridges were not necessarily spatially continuous in the downstream direction, often forming discontinuous ridges (Fig. 2; Rossetti and Valeriano, 2007).
 The topographic data were collected during an ongoing avulsion on the Taquari fan, and the avulsion location is immediately adjacent to a topographic low on its floodplain (Buehler et al., 2011).
-Multiple avulsions on the Rapulo megafan during the Landsat observation period have also initiated into local topographic lows adjacent to the channel (Edmonds et al., 2022).
+Multiple avulsions on the Rapulo megafan during the Landsat observation period have also initiated into local topographic lows adjacent to the channel (Edmonds et al., 2021).

-2.3.2.
+100 2.2.
 Megafan floodplain topography discussion:

-The degree of floodplain channelization observed and interpreted on megafan surfaces in Fig. 1 and Fig. 2 compares well to the model results of Jerolmack and Paola (2007) and Reitz et al. (2010), and suggests that most avulsions would should be influenced by interact with abandoned channels.
+The degree of floodplain channelization observed and interpreted in Fig. 1 and Fig. 2 suggests that avulsions would be influenced by abandoned channels.
 Following this, we envision at least two aspects of avulsion dynamics that can be influenced by the presence of abandoned channels and can be easily incorporated into a model.

-2.3.2.1 Avulsion set-up & initiation
+2.2.1 Avulsion set-up & initiation

-The most common conception of avulsion set-up is superelevation, whereby in-channel deposition outpaces deposition in the surrounding floodplain, leading to a perched channel that transports water and sediment less efficiently than some novel path on the floodplain (Bryant et al., 1995; Slingerland and Smith, 2004).
-On a flat, featureless floodplain where subsidence is uniform along-strike with a channel that can counter-act subsidence exactly, the time to achieve superelevation (T_A , years) for some arbitrary point along a river is commonly (e.g., Jerolmack and Mohrig, 2007; Jerolmack, 2009; Martin et al., 2009; Reitz et al., 2010; Moodie et al., 2019) approximated as where β is a non-dimensional channel depth fraction (generally assumed to be 0.5-1.0; Mohrig et al., 2000), h{chan} is the channel depth (meters) at a particular point in the river, A{chan} is the in-channel-bed aggradation rate (meters per year), $A{fp,tot}$ is the total floodplain aggradation rate (meters per year). and σ is the subsidence rate (meters per year; positive in the downwards direction).
-Conceptually, this superelevation timescale is equal to the time necessary for the channel bed to aggrade some specified fraction of a channel depth (Fig. 3A).
+105 The most common conception of avulsion set-up is superelevation, whereby in-channel deposition outpaces deposition in the surrounding floodplain, leading to a perched channel that transports water and sediment less efficiently than some novel path on the floodplain (Bryant et al., 1995; Slingerland and Smith, 2004).
+On a flat, featureless floodplain with a channel that can counter-act subsidence exactly, the time to achieve superelevation (T_A , years) for some arbitrary point along a river is commonly (e.g., Jerolmack and Mohrig, 2007; Jerolmack, 2009; Martin et al., 2009; Reitz et al., 2010; Moodie et al., 110 2019) approximated as where β is a non-dimensional channel depth fraction (generally assumed to be 0.5-1.0; Mohrig et al., 2000), h{chan} is the channel depth (meters) at a particular point in the river, A{chan} is the in-channel-bed aggradation rate (meters per year), $A{fp,tot}$ is the total floodplain aggradation rate (meters per year) and σ is the subsidence rate (meters per year; positive in the

-$$T_A = \frac{\beta h{chan}}{(A{chan} + \sigma) - A{fp,tot}} \tag{1}$$
+$$T_A = \frac{\beta h{chan}}{(A{chan} + \sigma) - A{fp,tot}}$$ (1)